-The Roman Forum District stands as one of the largest urban archaeological sites in Spain.
-You are invited to take a stroll through the ancient pavements of Carthago Nova; to explore the different rooms of the thermal baths of the port where its entrance portico with the original flooring; discover how were the banquets in the Roman empire visiting the Building of the Atrium with its high walls and decorations; and to immerse oneself in the mystery cults to the Egyptian gods Isis and Serapis in their sanctuary.
-In short, a way to immersing oneself in the ancient Roman city learning different aspects of their daily life.
+The Roman Forum District is one of the largest urban archaeological sites in Spain.
+Here you are invited to stroll along the ancient streets of Carthago Nova, to explore the different rooms of the thermal baths complex of the port, where one of the highlights is the entrance portico with its original flooring, to discover how banquets were held in the Roman Empire by visiting the Atrium building, with its high walls and pictorial decorations, and to immerse yourself in the mysterious cults to the Egyptian gods Isis and Serapis in their sanctuary.
+In short, to step into the ancient Roman city and learn about different aspects of its daily life.

-** Groups with prior reservation will be given preference at the entrance.
+** Groups with prior bookings will be given priority on admission.

 - Official tourist guides.

-- Members of the Club Cartagena Puerto de Culturas (except for activities).
+- Members of the Club Cartagena Puerto de Culturas (except activities).